vistuleB/svgpathsio/README.rst

 ``M 0,0 L 1,0 1,1 0,1 Z M 2,0 L 3,0 3,1 2,1 Z``  (1)

-would end up modeled as a ``Path`` containing two ``Subpath`` s each being a sequence of four ``Line`` objects.
-(Each 'Z' command results in an extra line segment being added to close off that subpath.)
+would end up modeled as a ``Path`` containing two ``Subpath`` s each being a sequence of four ``Line`` objects, as each 'Z' command results in an extra line segment being added to close off that subpath.

-SVG distinguishes between subpaths that are merely geometrically closed and those that are closed via a ``Z`` command.
+Note that SVG distinguishes between subpaths that are merely geometrically closed and those that are closed via a ``Z`` command.
 For example, (1) renders as

 .. figure:: https://user-images.githubusercontent.com/19382247/54197407-ca6c7c00-44fe-11e9-9d59-c4f1d7834897.png